 It can be tempting to use 1 strong password for all of your accounts so that you won’t forget your passwords.
 But, using the same password for multiple accounts will only make it easier for hackers to break into a number of your accounts, not just one.
 The only thing worse than having 1 account broken into, is having all of your accounts broken into.

 “How secure is my password?”
 With these tips, you’ll no longer have to ask that question.
 Now that you know how to choose a secure password for your WP admin, you can keep your website and all of your other online accounts safe and protected.
-If you enjoyed this article, check out our other post on How to Secure Your WordPress Forms with Password Protection.
+If you enjoyed this article, check out our other posts on How to Secure Your WordPress Forms with Password Protection and How to Create a Password Protected Page in WordPress.